vvscode/docs/docs/tutorials/tutorials-ios/build-an-ios-custom-ringtone-calling-app.md

 ---
-title: "Build an iOS Custom Ringtone Calling App"
+title: Build an iOS Custom Ringtone Calling App
+excerpt: >-
-excerpt: "In this tutorial, we will be creating an app that lets you call a person using a custom ringtone using app-to-app calls.
-Outgoing calls will specify a person to call, as well as a URL for the ringtone that will play when the person receives his or her incoming call."
+  In this tutorial, we will be creating an app that lets you call a person using a custom ringtone using app-to-app calls.
+Outgoing calls will specify a person to call, as well as a URL for the ringtone that will play when the person receives his or her incoming call.
 ---
 In this tutorial, we will be creating an app that lets you call a person using a custom ringtone using [app-to-app calls](https://www.sinch.com/products/voice/data-calling/).
 Outgoing calls will specify a person to call, as well as a URL for the ringtone that will play when the person receives his or her incoming call.
 To get the most out of this tutorial, you will need a basic understanding of the following areas: